 Where to Find Quality Green Tea from Taiwan?

-When it comes down to it, consumers need to find a reputable producer or distributor that has production in Sanxia.
+Consumers need to find a reputable producer or distributor that has production in Sanxia.
 Tea growing areas in Sanxia are limited since this area is small compared to other tea growing regions in Taiwan, yet alone larger green tea areas in Asia.
 We here at Qiful Life do have access to such connections and sell award winning Taiwanese green teas here.